syedrizvi512/syedrizvi512/README.md

 📚 Reading books on business strategy and personal development 📫 Let’s Connect!
 I'm always looking for exciting projects and collaborations.
-Feel free to explore my repositories or reach out through my email: syedaunn512@gmail.com syedrizvi512/syedrizvi512 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Feel free to explore my repositories or reach out through my email: syedaunn512@gmail.com